 Michael Barry is the Editor-In-Chief at AgeOfTheSmallBusiness, an organization committed to providing small and mid-sized business owners with actionable intelligence that they can leverage to start, build, and expand their businesses.

-Barry’s work has also appeared in Portland Magazine, Primer Magazine, ProSky, ThoughtCatalog, and Celebrities in Disgrace among others.
+Barry is a contributor to Edible New Hampshire.
+His work has also appeared in Portland Magazine, Primer Magazine, ProSky, ThoughtCatalog, and Celebrities in Disgrace among others.

 He received his B.A. in Financial Economics from St. Anselm College and his MFA in Creative Writing – fiction concentration – from the Stonecoast Program at the University of Southern Maine.